-The acreage size for community-scale solar garden written here (10 acres) is the high end of project size for a one megawatt system, which is the maximum size of community solar gardens within Xcel Energy's program.
-But other utilities have other size limitations, and community-scale could be defined as high as 10 megawatts (100 acre project size).
+The acreage size for community-scale solar garden written here (10 acres) is the high end of project size for a one megawatt system, but community-scale could be defined as high as 10 megawatts (100 acre project size).
 Community-scale solar is the size that can fit in to the landscape.